SanjitKad/HelmetDetection/README.md

 # The Problem Statement

 The main problem statement being dealt with in this project is the detection of non-legal motorcyclists on Indian roads.
 This is being implemented as an  object detection and recognition algorithm from frames that have been captured off a video that is taken in traffic.
-This video could either be taken from a POV camera (for example in a polica car) or from a roadside mounted camera and should work for both cases.
+This video could either be taken from a POV camera (for example in a police car) or from a roadside mounted camera and should work for both cases.

 # Stages of the project